-Since the introduction of the horses more than 400 years ago, the Native Americans have depended on this animals for transportation, trade and personal symbol of property.
-Today, Native Americans continue to revere the horse as means of transportation, hauling, rodeo competitions and in the cattle and sheep industries.
-With the advent of more sophisticated uses for the horse, it has become even more important now than ever before, to produce and maintain quality horses.
-The dedication the Native Americans have given the horses for centuries is worth the time, energy and financial investment to continue as an aspect of cultural pride and livelihood.
-With proper and thorough education and practical application, this objective can be achieved.
+Since the introduction of the horses more than 400 years ago, the Native Americans have depended on these animals for transportation, trade and personal symbol of property.
+Today, Native Americans continue to revere the horse as a means of transportation, hauling, rodeo competitions and as an essential part of the cattle and sheep industries.
+As horse use continues to become more sophisticated, it is increasingly important to produce and maintain quality horses.
+The dedication Native Americans have given to their horses over the centuries is a source of pride and a livelihood; and it is worth the time, energy, and financial investment to continue into the future.
+With proper, thorough education and practical application, this objective can be achieved with excellence.

 Work or pleasure horses can have a riding lifespan of 20 years.
-However, without proper shoeing or no shoeing, long toes, low heels and split hooves, the horse is rendered lame and unusable within two years.
-Also, without proper care, various diseases can afflict an otherwise good working or pleasure riding horse.
-For a rural reservation resident, the amount of money and time invested in a horse is thus wasted totally when the horse becomes a burden instead of an asset and helper.
-More money and time is then expanded into replacing horses, having to travel great distances due to rural isolation in many instances, only to repeat the cycle again.
+However, without proper shoeing can suffer from long toes, low heels and split hooves.
+This renders the horse lame and unusable within two years.
+Without proper care, various diseases can afflict an otherwise healthy animal.
+For a rural reservation resident, money and time are wasted, when the horse becomes a burden instead of an asset and helper.
+More money and time is then spent on replacing the horse, traveling great distances to purchase a new horse, only to repeat the cycle again.

 The Native American Horse Education Foundation has designed a program aimed at the reservation horse owner.
-A full program for youth and adults covering horse anatomy, corrective and pathological shoeing, horse care and maintenance will positively affect individual and tribal investments, both financially and dependability.
-Also, the horse itself benefits though living an active and healthy life.
-With proper knowledge about horse care, the owners and other tribal members, the Indian community becomes self-sufficient by no longer having to depend on off-reservation quality horseshoers.
-Travel and time expenses are eliminated and pride is instilled in providing for one’s own needs.
+Our full program for youth and adults covers horse anatomy, corrective and pathological shoeing, horse care and maintenance to positively affect individual and tribal investments, both financially and reliability.
+The horse itself benefits though living an active and healthy life.
+With proper knowledge about horse care, the owners and other tribal members in the Indian community becomes self-sufficient by no longer having to depend on off-reservation quality horseshoers.
+Travel and time expenses are exchanged for income and the pride of being self-sufficient.
 Overall, many benefits can be achieved just through the proper knowledge and application of good horse care, especially of the feet and legs.
 This is what our courses will emphasize and provide instruction in.

 Who are we?